Gerard Cafesjian: Philanthropic projects

 Cafesjian retired from West Publishing when it was sold to Thompson Publishing in 1996.
 As he said publicly, he felt his destiny was to help the country of Armenia, which had gained its independence after hundreds of years of subjugation under various rulers.
 The time and circumstances and confluence of resources would help him make a difference for the country.
 After attending to his family needs, he established the Cafesjian Family Foundation.
 Through the foundation, he devoted more than $128 million to various Armenian projects.
 His investments included the private Armenia TV and ArmNews television stations, the Cascade financial services group, real estate and a renewable energy company, all eventually sold.
 Any profits generated were re-invested in Armenia for further development.

 In the United States, Cafesjian helped restore a dismantled historic carousel for Como Park in St. Paul, Minnesota, and founded the Scottsdale Museum of Contemporary Art in Arizona.
 He also donated to the Armenia Fund USA, the Armenian Assembly of America, the Armenian General Benevolent Union, the Armenian National Committee of America, and others.
 He was also the owner of The Armenian Reporter, the oldest independent Armenian American publication.

 Cafesjian received accolades and recognition from both the U.S. and Armenia institutions, including the Ellis Island Medal of Honor in 2000 and COAF Save a Generation Award in 2010.

 Cafesjian Center for the Arts in Yerevan

+2025 Armenian sheet of stamp showing a photograph of Cafesjian, a section of the Cascade complex, and some of the sculptures in the Cafesjian Sculpture Garden.

 Cafesjian completely renovated the Cascade site in downtown Yerevan, Armenia.
 As of the early 2000s, it was an unfinished and crumbling Soviet structure of epic proportions on a hillside.
 Following a major reconstruction, the Cascade became the site of the Cafesjian Center for the Arts that opened in 2009.
 The museum has a sculpture garden with works by Fernando Botero, Lynn Chadwick, Barry Flanagan, François-Xavier Lalanne and Jaume Plensa, among others.
 Over one million people have visited the Center since its opening.